Bed Bath and Beyond Logo

 Bed Bath and Beyond: Brand overview

-Bed Bath and Beyond is a large US retail chain that has been operating since 1971.
+Bed Bath and Beyond is a large US retail chain operating since 1971.
 It offers a wide range of home furnishings for kitchens, dining rooms, bathrooms, outdoor seating areas, gifts, home decor, etc. Its structure includes many stores covering 1460 locations in 50 states.
 In addition, the company has offices in Mexico, Canada, and Puerto Rico.
 The head office is located in Union, New Jersey.
 The founders of the brand are Warren Eisenberg and Leonard Feinstein.

 Meaning and History